The Silver Avenue Family Health Center (SAFHC) didn’t believe their CG-CAHPS results were accurately representative of their actual performance.

 After thorough analysis, it was found that the issue could be tied to a number of factors:

-- High cost of mailing out surveys.
-Mailout surveys cost approximately 10 USD per completed survey, so it is difficult to administer CG-CAHPS surveys in a cost-effective way.
+Mail-out surveys cost approximately $10 USD per completed survey, so it is difficult to administer CG-CAHPS surveys in a cost-effective way.
 The CAHPS program also recommends 5 to 6 follow-up phone calls per survey to encourage survey completion, which further increases administrative costs.

-- Delayed response times.
 Even when they are completed, mail-out surveys have long turnaround times.
 Feedback can be delayed as much as 2–3 months.
-This slows a clinic’s responsiveness to patient needs, increasing patient frustration.
+This slows a clinic’s receptivity to patient needs, increasing patient frustration.

 Lack of patient experience data adds to increasing administrative costs and difficulty representing diverse populations.
 As a result, SAFHC could not gather sufficient patient satisfaction feedback to receive accreditation or improve care.

 Silver Avenue Family Health Center asked Tickit Health to improve their response rates and lower survey administration costs using a digitized CG-CAHPS survey with Digital Empathy.

 In collaboration with the University of California, San Francisco, Tickit Health created an evidence-based, multilingual, low-literacy digital CG-CAHPS survey at the fifth grade reading level for SFPDH to capture the voice of a wider, more diverse sample of patients.
 The Tickit™ approach resulted in a digital CG-CAHPS survey sensitive to cultural needs, which enabled SAFHC to reach patients in a more accessible, timelier way.